 My congratulations to our Unity luncheon honorees: Thenartis Ellis, Mary C. Scales and Olivia Murray Woods.
 And my thanks to our featured speaker, Dr. Phyllis Qualls-Brooks, executive director of the Tennessee Economic Council on Women.
 You can read more about this event on MTSUNews.com

 I also appreciate the seven pioneers who shared their compelling stories at our Feb.
 27 panel discussion: Leonora Washington, Michael McDonald, Jimmy Powell, Mary “Beanie” Secrest, Dr. Phyllis Hickerson-Washington, Coach Dean Hayes and Tommy Haynes.
-The Daily News Journal covered the event, moderated by Vincent Windrow, our director of intercultural and diversity affairs, and you can read the article here.
+The Daily News Journal covered the event, moderated by Vincent Windrow, our director of intercultural and diversity affairs.

 There were many other fine events in February for Black History Month.
 And there’s still one more left: U.S. Rep. Jesse Jackson Jr. (D-Ill.) is scheduled to deliver the keynote address for MTSU’s observance of Black History Month at 7 p.m.
 Friday, April 6, in the State Farm Lecture Hall of the Business and Aerospace Building.
 Read more here.